Behold the future and marvel

 I am a futurologist.
 What that means is easily explained.
 I think and live a couple of years from now, in the future.
 Not a future hundreds of years from now, when mankind dissolves into the ether although I occasionally like to drift off into those thoughts as well.
 No, my future is the next 10 – 20 years from now.
 Because the next 20 years will be infinitely more exciting than the last 60.

-Ever since re-combining amino acids 4 billion years ago formed the first primitive RNA like structures, the pace of evolution had accelerated.
-It took half of those 4 billion years only to go from RNA to first really complex cells.
-I took a further quarter for multicellular life to spring up just over a billion years ago and simple animals appeared about one eight of that time span from now.
-First dinosaurs appeared one-sixteenth and died out one sixty-fifth of those 4 billion years before now.
-Modern humanoids appeared just 2,5 million years – a mere two-thousandth of lives existence on earth – ago.
+Ever since re-combining amino acids 4 billion years ago formed the first primitive RNA-like structures, the pace of evolution has accelerated.
+It took half of those 4 billion years only to go from RNA to the first complex cells.
+It took a further quarter for multicellular life to spring up just over a billion years ago and simple animals appeared about one eight of that period from now.
+The first dinosaurs appeared one-sixteenth and died out one sixty-fifth of those 4 billion years before now.
+Modern humanoids appeared just 2,5 million years ago – a mere two-thousandth of life’s existence on earth – ago.
 Human cultural history was a blimp and an accelerating journey of technological evolution in its own right.

 The next 20 years will be exhilarating.
 And I mean that in every sense of the word.
 Communication, social life, medicine, travel, the environment, the way we have and raise children but also learning and the pursuit of happiness will change beyond anything you dare to dream of.
 Dare we say that energy is going to be an exception?
 I would not.